Professional Issues in Computing

 - present an overview of issues relating to cybercrime and computer misuse;

 - highlight commercial issues in IS, including contracts and liability;

-- examine ethical issues in IS, such as those associated with Information Surveillance;
+- examine wider ethical issues in IS, such as those associated with digital surveillance;

 - Computer technology in context of technology revolutions

-- Brief history of information systems in society and industry
+- Brief history of IS in society and industry

 - IS in everyday life and why IS fail